pelias/documentation/data-sources.md

 Mapzen Search is powered by several major open data sets and owes a tremendous debt of gratitude to the individuals and communities which produced them.

-Attribution is required for many of our data providers.
-Some license information is provided, but you are responsible for researching each project to follow their license terms.
+Attribution is required for many of the Mapzen Search data providers.
+Some license information is listed here, but you are responsible for researching each project to follow their license terms.

 ## OpenAddresses